Jim Gardner (politician)

-James Carson "Jim" Gardner (born April 8, 1933) is an American businessman and politician from North Carolina who served as a Republican member of the United States House of Representatives for just one term from 1967 to 1969 and served as the 30th Lieutenant Governor of North Carolina from 1989 to 1993.
+James Carson Gardner (born April 8, 1933) is an American businessman and politician from North Carolina who served as a Republican member of the United States House of Representatives for just one term from 1967 to 1969 and served as the 30th lieutenant governor from 1989 to 1993.

 Early life

-Gardner was born in Rocky Mount, North Carolina.
+Gardner was born in Rocky Mount, North Carolina, on April 8, 1933.
 He attended public schools and North Carolina State University.
 Gardner served in the United States Army from 1953 to 1955.

 Business career

 In May 1961, Gardner, along with Joseph Leonard Rawls Jr., opened the first franchise store of the fast food restaurant Hardee's in Rocky Mount, North Carolina.
 Later, in 1968, he bought the troubled Houston Mavericks of the American Basketball Association and after finishing their second season in the ABA, moved them to North Carolina a year later as the Carolina Cougars.
 He would also be named an interim commissioner of the American Basketball Association following the resignation of former star center George Mikan.